marinadunn/SHIFT-STAC-demo/README.md

 ## Instructions

-The demo files are available on s3://dh-shift-curated/demo
+If running the demo on SHIFT-SMCE, the files are already available on s3://dh-shift-curated/demo/, and the required packages have already been installed in the environment.

-You can also download this repo by opening Terminal and making sure you are in the desired working directory, then running:
+If you prefer to work on the demo locally, you can also download this repo by running:

 `git clone https://github.com/marinadunn/SHIFT-STAC-demo`

-## Setup environment:

-You can create a Python virtual environment on SHIFT-SMCE by running:
+You can then create a Python virtual environment by running:

 `python3 -m venv shift-env`